 What to Consider in BSW Programs

-Pursuing a bachelor’s degree in social work is a substantial investment that entails years of education and training and calls for hard work and financial commitment.
+Pursuing a bachelor’s degree in social work is a substantial investment, requiring years of education and training and demanding hard work and financial commitment.
 That’s why it is essential that your BSW program is top-notch—to make the investment worth it.
 Here are some essential factors to keep in mind when looking for a Bachelor of Social Work program:

 Accreditation: Ensuring that the school you are interested in holds proper accreditation guarantees that the education you will be receiving meets national mandates.
 If you attend an accredited undergraduate social work program, you may be able to apply courses from your program as prerequisites to more advanced degrees, such as an advanced standing Master of Social Work program.